At that time the children of Tarshish

 stores were immense and could not be numbered for abundance.

-And also all the inhabitants of Egypt gathered all
+And also all the inhabitants of

 sorts of food in their stores in great abundance during the seven good years,